 19°28'30" N 155°36'29" W, Summit Elevation 13681 ft (4170 m)

 Activity Summary: Mauna Loa Volcano is not erupting.
 Rates of deformation and seismicity have not changed significantly over the past week and remain above long-term background levels.

-Gas concentrations at the Sulphur Cone monitoring site on the Southwest Rift Zone remain stable.
-Fumarole temperatures as measured at both Sulphur Cone and the summit have not changed significantly.
+Gas concentrations and fumarole temperatures at both the summit and Sulphur Cone on the Southwest Rift Zone remain stable.

 For more information on current monitoring of Mauna Loa Volcano, see: https://www.usgs.gov/volcanoes/mauna-loa/monitoring